FZl47/dj_backup/README.md

 [ ] add object logs

-[ ] use local file instead temp files if not available to download
+[x] use local file instead temp files if not available to download

-[ ] change structure load and initial storages
+[ ] * change structure load and initial storages

+[ ] prevent backup dirs in file list(loop backup)

+[x] add time taken to generate and store backup

+[ ] * use pure schedule library or apscheduler or etc. instead django_q(has problems)

+[ ] refactor storages exception level